d2l-ai/d2l-en/chapter_installation/index.md

 ```

-Once you have completed these installation steps, we can the Jupyter notebook server by running:
+Once you have completed these installation steps, we can start the Jupyter notebook server by running:

 ```bash
 jupyter notebook